32naosummitkiya26-collab/Blade-Convert-Hub-Plus/README.md

     AI runs the analysis on a high-spec server, but BCH+ can also run on a low-spec laptop (Win8.1, AMD A4-5000 1.50GHz, 6GB RAM).

+- Flexible Template Structure Adjustment

+    While the conversion logic itself is fixed, BCH+ allows developers to freely specify the DOM hierarchy to be converted.
+This allows developers to flexibly adjust the output template structure to suit project policies and client coding rules.

 - Dynamic database sharding via .env configuration

     By simply modifying the .env file, the system can instantly adapt to changes in the number of sharded databases.